 What’s more, writing down your gratitude — including writing notes to others — can be particularly meaningful.

 There’s no magic diet that will treat depression.
 But what you put into your body can have a real and significant impact on the way you feel.

 Eating a diet rich in lean meats, vegetables, and grains may be a great place to start.
 Try to limit stimulants like caffeine, coffee, and soda, and depressants like alcohol.

-Some people also feel better and have more energy when they avoid sugar, preservatives, and processed foods.
+Some people also and have more energy when they avoid sugar, preservatives, and processed foods.

 If you have the means, consider meeting with a doctor or registered dietitian for guidance.

 On days when you feel as if you can’t get out of bed, exercise may seem like the last thing you’d want to do.
 However, exercise and physical activity can be powerful depression fighters.